Large black hole entropy from the giant brane expansion: Introduction

-meaning that at large charges and for all~$N$ the sum over the giant graviton microcanonical indices matches the exponential growth of $\frac{1}{16}$-BPS states.~In this relation the quantity~$c$ is an order~$1$ real contribution that depends on how fast the spin~$J$ grows in relation to the~$R$-charges, we will come back to comment on it below (e.g. a particularly simple case where~$c$ is simply a c-number will be reported in~\eqref{eq:AsymptoticsLargeSpin}).
+In this relation the quantity~$c$ is an order~$1$ real contribution that depends on how fast the spin~$\mathfrak{J}$ grows in relation to the~$R$-charges, we will come back to comment on it below (e.g. a particularly simple case where~$c$ is simply a c-number will be reported in~\eqref{eq:AsymptoticsLargeSpin} but our results cover more general cases).

-Let us briefly explain how~\eqref{eq:GGSummaryAssympt} will be obtained.
+To illustrate, let us briefly explain how the particular result~\eqref{eq:GGSummaryAssympt} is obtained.
 In subsection~\ref{sec:LCLocalization} we will introduce a large-charge localization Lemma that will help us to compute~\emph{localized} contributions~$a^{loc}_{\pm,\underline{n}}$ to the giant graviton index.
-If we define the microcanonical index of giant gravitons to be
+The microcanonical index of giant gravitons is defined as follows